ASPLes/libvortex-1.1/py-vortex/doc/vortexsasl.rst

 .. moduleauthor:: Advanced Software Production Line, S.L.

-This modules includes all functions required authenticate a BEEP connection.
+This modules includes all functions required to authenticate a BEEP connection.

 ==========
 Module API